-304.0 Deviance
+304.0 Devlance

 This course attempts to explain how social disrepute can be attached to acts which deviants themselves might consider to be innocent or vicious.
 The course will establish that the method of defining deviance is essential for considering what types of deviants exist, how they might be enumerated, what life experiences they will enjoy or suffer, and how their behavior can be explained.
+Prerequisite: a course in economics or Soc 200.0.